anirudh-nanwal/Git-Commands-Repo/Git Commands.md

 5. `git remote add origin <Repository_URL>` : Login to github and now you will see an empty repository.
 Copy the SSH or HTTPS URL and paste it in this command to add the origin to the local repository.
 6. `git push -u origin master` : Use this command to push the changes to the remote repository.
 The -u sets the branch as upstream.
 Setting a branch as upstream makes the local branch to track the branch on the remote when multiple branches exists on the remote.
 In this command, we have made the master branch in the origin as the current upstream branch.
 7. `git push -u <remote_name> <branch_name>` : The original syntax of the above command.
+8. The above command to track the newly created branch (master branch) is an important step otherwise you will not be able to push the changes to the remote.

 ### Create a Repository on Github out of existing local repository